2021 Recruiting Announcement -- Vanderbilt DBMI’s Research-Focused Programs

 Big Biomedical Data Science Track in the PhD Program — Vanderbilt University’s Big Biomedical Data Science (BIDS) Training Program will 1) provide matriculating PhD students with access to a diverse array of real big biomedical data sets, software tools, and applications at Vanderbilt (and interdisciplinary collaborations) and 2) integrate courses and faculty from across the institution to ensure that the students are well-versed in the foundational competencies of computation, statistics, and biomedical science that are necessary to achieve reproducible success in this field.
+The BIDS funding is ending in 2021 but students admitted to the PhD program in Biomedical Informatics continue to pursue the Data Science Track.
 Program Director, Bradley Malin, PhD.

 VA Post Doctoral Fellowship in Medical Informatics & Quality Improvement — The Department of Veterans Affairs (VA) Tennessee Valley Healthcare System and Vanderbilt University support a two-year fellowship that melds expertise in informatics and quality improvement into a training program designed to develop highly skilled and productive medical informatics professionals with a solid foundation in quality improvement via a rigorous academic program and cross-disciplinary mentoring.
 The fellowship is open to physicians, graduates of doctoral programs in clinical disciplines, and PhDs in computer science or other relevant discipline.
 Program Directors, Steven Brown, MD, MS and Michael Matheny, MD, MS, MPH.

 Vanderbilt Genomic Medicine (VGM) Training Program — VGM includes a major focus in pharmacogenomics, precision phenotyping, medical informatics, and disease-based genomics and builds on Vanderbilt’s decades-long strengths in critical enabling resources.
 The program has 29 highly collaborative and well-funded faculty preceptors who team up to provide both basic and clinical research training opportunities to both PhD-level and MD-level postdoctoral fellows.
-Program Director, Joshua C. Denny, MD, MS.
+Program Director, Josh Peterson, MD, MPH, FACMI.

 CONTACTS: Program Directors (see above) for each program and Rischelle Jenkins for general questions about any of these programs.